 Communal repairs are repairs to shared parts of a building or estate, rather than to an individual home.
-Examples include repairs to lifts, external lights, or shared front doors.
+Examples include repairs to lifts, external lights, shared front doors, communal boilers, extractor fans or cold water tanks.

 Estate walkabouts and Estate Action Plan